hardyoyo/lando-seed-db-postgres/README.md

 directory of this project.

 Try some of these other commands:
-* `lando psql` Run Arbritrary MySQL commands via the CLI for MySQL.
+* `lando psql` Run Arbritrary PostgreSQL commands via the CLI for PostgreSQL.
 * `lando db-import <file>`  Import a dump file into the database.
 * `lando` Show all availble Lando commands.